apereo/cas-management-gradle-overlay/README.md

 CAS Gradle Overlay
 ============================
 Generic CAS gradle war overlay to exercise the latest versions of CAS.
-This overlay could be freely used as a starting template for local CAS gradle war overlays.
+The Apache Maven equivalent of this overlay [is available here](https://github.com/apereo/cas-services-management-overlay).

 ## Versions